deltacoder2603/Stock_Predection_Model/README.md

 ---

-This project aims to predict the stock price of AAPL using polynomial regression, providing an insight into Apple’s historical stock price trends.
+This project aims to predict the stock price using polynomial regression, providing an insight into the historical stock price trends of AAPL or any other stock of your choice.